splunk-soar-connectors/.github/.github/CONTRIBUTING.md

 - Click the "Checks" tab at the top of the pull request. **OR**
 - Click the "Details" link next to the list of checks that shows up at the bottom of the pull request.
 If the tests passed, this list will be hidden, so you will first need to click the "Show all checks" link.

-All of checks can be viewed and are the following:
+The checks performed are the following:

 (Precommit checks that can be run with a commit locally or with `pre-commit run --all-files`)